 Both Popovic and Daramus recommend a burst of activity to force you to focus on the task at hand.
-While Daramus loves a high-energy cardio session after a long day of work to blow off some steam, even just five minutes of exercise can help you re-focus, Popovic says.
+While Daramus loves a high-energy cardio session after a long day of work to blow off some steam, even just 5 minutes of exercise can help you re-focus, Popovic says.

 If you're feeling frustrated after, say, a long meeting, consider holding a wall sit or plank in minute-long increments.
 Lift a heavy object for a few reps or do a quick anxiety-reducing yoga flow.